Intracranial hematomas are accumulations of blood within the brain or between the brain and the skull.

 Chronic subdural hematomas are more difficult to diagnose because of the length of time between the injury and the development of symptoms.
 An older person with gradually developing symptoms, such as memory impairment and drowsiness, may be mistakenly thought to have dementia.
 CT can detect acute, subacute, and many chronic subdural hematomas.
 Magnetic resonance imaging (MRI) is particularly accurate for diagnosis of chronic subdural hematomas.

 Often, small subdural hematomas in adults do not require treatment because the blood is absorbed on its own.
-If a subdural hematoma is large and is causing symptoms such as persisting headache, fluctuating drowsiness, confusion, memory changes, and paralysis on the opposite side of the body, doctors usually drain it surgically by drilling a small hole in the skull.
+If a subdural hematoma is large and is causing symptoms such as persisting headache, fluctuating drowsiness, confusion, memory changes, and paralysis on the opposite side of the body, doctors usually drain it surgically, sometimes by drilling a small hole in the skull.
+However, sometimes a larger opening must be made in the skull, for example when bleeding has occurred very recently, when the blood may be too thick to drain through a small hole.
 During surgery, a drain is usually inserted and left in place for several days, because subdural hematomas can recur.
 The person is monitored closely for recurrences.
 In infants, doctors usually drain the hematoma for cosmetic if for no other reasons.

 Only about 50% of people who are treated for a large acute subdural hematoma survive.
 People who are treated for a chronic subdural hematoma usually improve or do not worsen.